tailongnguyen/Newspaper-Optical-Character-Recognition/README.md

 Using deep learning to extract text from Vietnamese digital newspaper.
 This work is inspired from this [article](https://arxiv.org/pdf/1506.04395.pdf).

-## Code explaination
+## Pipeline
-Training data is generated automatically when training from a prior text file contain text samples.
+Training data is generated automatically when training from a prior text file containing text samples.
 The model input is width-dynamic but have a fixed height of 32.
-The workflow is image -> paragraphs -> lines -> preprocessing -> recognition.
+The workflow is image -> blocks containing paragraphs -> lines -> preprocessing -> recognition.

-### Prerequisites
+### Dependencies

 ```